 Note that most of the below Beitou attractions are closed on Mondays, so it’s best not to visit on that day.
 And the good news is that most of the below things to do in Xinbeitou are free!

 Xinbeitou Historic Station and Qixing Park

 The Xinbeitou line was originally opened in 1916 to provide access to Beitou hot springs, branching off from the Danshui line.
 At 1.2 kilometers, it is one of the shortest railway lines in Taiwan.

 The original Xinbeitou station (新北投車站) was removed to make way for the MRT in 1988, and sold for a symbolic dollar to the Taiwan Folk Village in Changhua County, which later closed down.

 The station was returned and fully restored in 2017.
-It now sits right beside the MRT station, so you can’t miss it.
+It now sits right beside the MRT station on the eastern end of Qixing Park so you can’t miss it.
 The building houses historical displays and there are often craft and fruit stalls set up beside it.